-- the administrative arrangements for implementing the Water Framework Directive, Managing our Shared Waters [2003]: - the process of characterising basins and assessing the impacts of human activity on them, including an economic analysis of water uses, The Characterisation and Analysis of Ireland's River Basin Districts [2004]; - the milestones for developing river basin management plans, Timetable and Work Programme for making a River Basin Management Plan for the Shannon International River Basin District in Ireland [2006];
+- the process of characterising basins and assessing the impacts of human activity on them, including an economic analysis of water uses, The Characterisation and Analysis of Ireland's River Basin Districts [2004]; - the milestones for developing river basin management plans, Timetable and Work Programme for making a River Basin Management Plan for the South Eastern River Basin District in Ireland [2006]; - the identification of the most significant water issues and how they affect waters, including what is being done and what is planned to do about them, Water Matters Have Your Say!
+South Eastern River Basin District [2007]; - a summary of consultations and stakeholder engagement, Digest of submissions and responses to Significant Water Management Issues Reports for Ireland, South Eastern River Basin Districts [2008]; - the strategic environmental assessment scoping process; Strategic Environmental Assessment for the Water Framework Directive River Basin Management Plans and Programmes of Measures South Eastern RBD Scoping Document [2008]; - the draft river basin management plan; Water Matters "Help Us Plan!"
+Draft River Basin Management Plan for the South Eastern River Basin District [2008]; - the strategic environmental assessment environmental report; Strategic Environmental Assessment for the Water Framework Directive River Basin Management Plans and Programmes of Measures South Eastern RBD Environmental Report [2008];

-- the identification of the most significant water issues and how they affect waters, including what is being done and what is planned to do about them, Water Matters Have Your Say!
-Shannon International River Basin District [2007]: - a summary of consultations and stakeholder engagement, Digest of submissions and responses to Significant Water Management Issues Reports for Ireland, and the Shannon International River Basin District [2008]; - the strategic environmental assessment scoping process, Strategic Environmental Assessment for the Water Framework Directive River Basin Management Plans and Programmes of Measures Shannon IRBD Scoping Document [2008]; - the draft river basin management plan, Water Matters "Help Us Plan!"
-Draft River Basin Management Plan for the Shannon International River Basin District [2008]; - the strategic environmental assessment environmental report, Strategic Environmental Assessment for the Water Framework Directive River Basin Management Plans and Programmes of Measures Shannon IRBD Environmental Report [2008]; - the digest of submissions on the draft plan which details the comments made and their responses and summarises where these have been addressed in the preparation of the final plan, Digest of submissions and responses to the draft River Basin Management Plan for the Shannon International River Basin District [2010].
+• the digest of submissions on the draft plan which details the comments made and their responses and summarises where these have been addressed in the preparation of the final plan: Digest of submissions and responses to the draft River Basin Management Plan for the South Eastern River Basin District [2010].